GhaidaSenani/GhaidaSenani.github.io/_posts/2019-10-27-Natural Language Processing AND Sentiments Analysis of Disney tweets.markdown

 ## Project Overview and objectives:

-The Walt Disney Company is a productive powerhouse of a multinational corporation, As with most businesses that they have a vested curiosity in estimating how their customers and the public feeling about the services that they provide, and the products that they produce, but obtaining that information, whether through in-person, over the phone, or  surveys, cost money and time to create, distribute, gather, and analyze.
-Therefore, I am interested to observe if I use Natural Language Processing (NLP) tools and unsupervised machine learning to assess public opinion of Disney at a minimal cost.
+The Walt Disney Company is a productive powerhouse of a multinational corporation, As with most businesses that they have a vested curiosity in estimating how their customers and the public feeling about their services that they provide and the products that they produce, but obtaining that information, whether through in-person, over the phone, or surveys, cost money and time to create, distribute, gather, and analyze.
+Therefore, I am interested in observing if I use Natural Language Processing (NLP) tools and unsupervised machine learning to assess public opinion of Disney at a minimal cost.

 ![flow](https://media.giphy.com/media/k4ZItrTKDPnSU/giphy.gif){:width="900px"}